-THE CABIN (sleeps 2) is ideal for couples wanting a snuggly hideaway.
+THE SEA CABIN (sleeps 2) is ideal for couples wanting a snuggly hideaway.
 Tucked in leafy gardens behind Marine Villa, it's actually 2 converted grad-II listed outhouses - one glass-fronted living area with L-shaped sofas, bar-style seating and a diminutive kitchen, and one sleeping cabin with a cosy, yacht-like double berth and a slate-floored wetroom - linked via a sail-canopied patio for al fresco dining.
 This, and the very private lawned gardens, make it a gorgeous summer option, though we last visited in winter and loved the cosiness of the woodburner, radiator and goosedown duvets.

 - CD player

 - Central heating

 - Hob or stove